 The new created code WAA299 will not have any properties i.e. 00X10 is removed from the linked codes.

-#6 Updated by Martti Virtanen about 2 years ago
+#6 Updated by Martti Virtanen over 2 years ago

 - Status changed from Accepted to Re-activated